Ikram-c/Course-Recommendor-System-IBM-/README.md

 #### Summary and visualisations
 This notebook conducted an Exploratory Data Analysis (EDA) of the data.
 This was done through:

-- A barchart  to obtain the balance of genres in the dataset (figure 1)
+- A bar chart to obtain the balance of genres in the dataset (figure 1)

 ![Screenshot_20230106_063319](https://user-images.githubusercontent.com/68299933/215202863-acab82ed-4269-4560-b3d8-a89d097f7a07.png)
 (figure 1)